phisko/koverlay/README.md

 ![koverlay](https://github.com/phisko/koverlay/blob/master/screenshot.png)

-# Bar
+# System tray icon
-A top-screen menubar lets you start/stop various tools.
-This bar is automatically hidden when the overlay loses focus.
-Double clicking on the system tray icon will bring it back in focus.
+Right-clicking on the system tray icon lets you start/stop various tools.

-# Keyboard shortcuts
+# Keyboard shortcut
-Alt + W: grab focus and display the top-screen menubar Alt + Q: enable/disable the overlay
+Alt + Q: enable/disable the overlay

 # Creating tools

 Tools can be created in three different ways: lua scripts, C++ plugins, and `kengine` Systems (which are also loaded as plugins).
-All these tools may be dropped in and hot-loaded at runtime, although modification and re-loading is not supported.

 ## Lua scripts